How does the Discovery Center maintain a clean, safe environment for visitors?

 What tools are used to clean the Discovery Center?

 At the Discovery Center, we love using science to beat the microbes that can make us sick!
-Here are the primary tools we use to clean the museum.
+Here are the primary tools we use to clean the museum in addition to safe, quality commercial cleaning products.

 - Soap and water: The very best way to prevent illness is handwashing with soap and water!
 Staff wash hands upon arrival and regularly throughout the day, and visitors are encouraged to do the same.